• Document Up to Date

 Git Pull Processor

-Processor that clones/pulls a remote Git repository into a local path in the filesystem.
+Processor that clones/pulls a remote Git repository into a local path on the filesystem.

 Note